 - Look at payments on the bank statement which have not been ticked.
 List these on the bank reconciliation statement under Payments on the bank statement not in the cash book.

-- Prepare the second statement of the bank reconciliation to arrive at the adjusted cash book balance.
+- Prepare the second statement of the bank recon to arrive at the adjusted cash book balance.

 Post Adjusting Journal Entries

 Following the completion of the reconciliation journals are required to post the adjustments for the reconciling items.
 The journals vary depending on the type of reconciling items, and typical examples are shown in our bank-reconciliation journal entries post.

 About the Author

 Chartered accountant Michael Brown is the founder and CEO of Double Entry Bookkeeping.
 He has worked as an accountant and consultant for more than 25 years in all types of industries.
 He has been the CFO or controller of both small and medium sized companies and has run small businesses of his own.
 He has been a manager and an auditor with Deloitte, a big 4 accountancy firm, and holds a BSc from Loughborough University.